All 4 Each: Co-ops in the Classroom

 This project marks the first time standardized co-operative teachings have taken place in high schools for many years.
 The lesson manual links directly to a number of the Ontario education system’s curriculum expectations, and is currently being expanded to include sections on financial literacy, aboriginal affairs, local foods and renewable energy.
 See the Press Release in the Downloads section on the right for more details!

 All 4 Each is a core part of On Co-op’s youth engagement and education strategy and is designed to link youth with co-operatives and credit unions in meaningful, relevant and engaging ways.
 The lessons are written to be instantly accessible for anyone presenting the material regardless of their prior knowledge of co-operatives.
 As a result, teachers, specially trained young leaders or co-op/credit union staff can bring All 4 Each to life.
+As a bonus, teachers and students begin to learn more about the co-operatives and credit unions in their own communities!

 INTEREST CONTINUES TO GROW WITH SCHOOLS, CO-OPS AND